coflow/varys/README.md

 Directly putting the jar in your classpath should also work.
 It is located at `./core/target/scala-*/varys-core*.jar`.

 ## Example Programs
 Varys also comes with several sample programs in the `examples` directory.
-For example, the `SenderClient*` and their counterparts `ReceiverClient*` programs show how to use coflows on different data sources like disk or memory.
+For example, the `VarysExampleServer` and `VarysExampleClient` programs are typical TCP server and client showing how to use coflows.

-To run any pair of them (e.g., one creating random coflows) in your local machine, first start Varys by typing
+To run them in your local machine, first start Varys by typing

 	./bin/start-all.sh